nandika74/embl-ebi/README.md

 This project is to create REST API to manage person data.
 API layer provides stores, updates, retrieve and delete operations.

-Prerequisites
+# Prerequisites
 1. Java version 8 or higher
 2. Java IDE (Spring Tool Suite, Eclipse or IntelliJ IDEA)
 3. Apache Maven
 4. H2 Database (as Memory DB)

-Installing
+# Installing
 Clone or create Spring Boot project using the given repository

-Click on the project (e.g. embl-ebi) and select configure Select convert to maven project
+* Click on the project (e.g. embl-ebi) and select configure
+* Select convert to maven project
-You can see the converted maven projects in the Project explorer section
+* You can see the converted maven projects in the Project explorer section

-Please update the database credentials in the application.properties file before build the embl-ebi project
+(Update the database credentials in the application.properties file before build the embl-ebi project)

 embl-ebi module developed as a Spring Boot application with Swagger UI.

-Running Unit Tests
+# Running Unit Tests
 There are few unit test cases have provided to test the APIs You can access them in src/test/java package in the embl-ebi project

-* 1. First clean and build the embl-ebi project
+* First clean and build the embl-ebi project
 * 2. Go to the PersonControllerTest in src/test/java/
 * 3. Right click on test class, "Run as" > Junit test

 Given test cases are provided to test all the person management API calls.

-Deployment and Run
+# Deployment and Run
 Select the embl-ebi project and select Run As -> Spring Boot App

-Verify API functionalities
+# Verify API functionalities

-Method 1: Using Swagger UI
+* Method 1: Using Swagger UI
 Open a web browser and type http://localhost:8080/embl-ebi/swagger-ui.html embl-ebi swagger ui will be loaded in the browser.

+* Method 2: Using Postman Scripts
+Refer the Postman test scripts from project location <<Project-root>>/Resources/Test scripts Run the test cripts on Postman tool

 Verify Database Entries
 Open H2 database console and type http://localhost:8080/h2-console H2 database console login page will be loaded in the browser.